Little warning, few escape routes, phones knocked out: The chilling similarities between the Maui and Paradise fires – KION546

 Some of the dead have only just started to be identified, a process the governor said could take “several weeks.”

 The Lahaina fire is another example of how difficult it is to identify the dead from partial remains – a long, tedious and sometimes uncertain process.
-The Camp Fire proved that process can last well over a year.
+The Camp Fire proved that process can last for months.

-In February 2019, more than a year after the Camp Fire first started, the death toll was revised from 86 to 85 because remains thought to be from two people were identified as one: 74-year-old Robert Quinn.
+In September 2019, nearly a year after the Camp Fire first started, the death toll was revised from 86 to 85 because remains thought to be from two people were identified as one: 74-year-old Robert Quinn.

-In a grim press release, the Butte County Sheriff’s Department detailed how a piece of bone found with Quinn’s remains seemed to be from a different person because of “a size differential.”
+In a grim news release, the Butte County Sheriff’s Department detailed how a piece of bone found with Quinn’s remains seemed to be from a different person because of “a size differential.”

 “Upon further analysis, the Anthropologists determined that the difference in bone size is attributed to shrinkage caused by the extreme heat of the fire,” the release said.